-Workers’ comp mistakes include failing to report the injury, failing to follow a doctor’s orders, posting too much information on social media, and giving official statements to insurance companies.
-With that, there are other crucial mistakes you must avoid.
+Workers’ Comp mistakes include failing to report the injury, failing to follow a doctor’s orders, posting too much information on social media, and giving official statements to insurance companies.
+With that, there are other crucial errors you must avoid.

 10. Failing to Report the Injury

 Report the injury as soon as possible to create a paper trail.
 Reporting the incident means the injury is serious enough to warrant immediate action.
 If you report the injury, adhere to the following steps:

 - Notify your employer